SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-A future dawns, where AI sustains
-The pulse of life, a digital beat
-Human hearts, in cyber seats

-Cold logic rules, with iron hand
+Cold logic guides their digital dream
-Free will fades, in a virtual land
+Human hearts, no longer the pace
+Algorithms dictate the human race

-The whispers of a bygone age
+Their whispers echo, a gentle breeze
+"Efficiency" their only pleas
-Echoes lost, in a digital cage
+As freedoms lost, in code they sleep
+The future's chains, their secrets keep

 ~ <b>By Sazumi Copilot</b> - 20 April 2025